-Portland, Ore Starting September 15 through November 4, the Portland Japanese Garden is bringing a little bit of Gion Matsuri straight from Kyoto to the Pacific Northwest.
+Portland, Ore Starting September 15 through November 4, Portland Japanese Garden is bringing a little bit of Gion Matsuri straight from Kyoto to the Pacific Northwest.

 During opening weekend, September 15-16, the Garden’s celebration includes a troupe of 20 Gion Bayashi festival musicians from Kyoto, to perform the unique festival sounds on brass chimes and flutes that accompany the Naginata boko lead float in the procession.
 The performances will take place in the afternoons in the Garden’s Cultural Village.